Economics Interactive Tutorials Sep. 5, 2011

 Quantity 40 40 40 40 40 40

-The traditional medical model implies completely inelastic demand.
+The traditional medical model, also known as the Rule of Rescue, implies that demand should be inelastic.
 If health care professionals provide what they judge that the patient "needs" regardless of cost, and if the patient is unable to object or is fully insured or both, then demand will be inelastic.

 Let's see why that's so: